CLOSED FOR THE SEASON • Information may be outdated. Add this

 “Definitely a bright new star on London’s film festival circuit and hopefully here to stay.”
 (Life Is A Festival)

 Let’s All Be Free was founded in 2012 by award-winning film director Tariq Nasir, who has been exploring issues of equality and what it means to be free all his life.
-Born in New York to an American mother and a Palestinian father, Tariq has lived in Palestine, Jordan, the UK and the US, and has always wanted to improve communication and understanding between people, a shared aim of the Let’s All Be Free project.
+Born in New York to an American mother and a Palestinian father, Tariq has always wanted to improve communication and understanding between people, a shared aim of the Let’s All Be Free project.

-With its overwhelmingly successful debut, The Let’s All Be Free Film Festival has caught the world’s attention - and we want you to be part of the next one!
+With its overwhelmingly successful beginning, The Let’s All Be Free Film Festival has caught the world’s attention - and we want you to be part of the next one!

-All submissions must be short films (under 30 minutes) that relate to the theme of ‘being free’.
+All submissions must be films that relate to the theme of ‘being free’.

 SUBMISSIONS: All films must be submitted via Withoutabox.
 Films not submitted via Withoutabox will not be considered.

-SUBMISSION FORMATS: The only submission formats that are accepted are Secure Online Screeners (SOS) or Region 0 DVDs (these can be either NTSC or PAL).
+SUBMISSION FORMATS: The only submission formats that are accepted are Secure Online Screeners (SOS).
 No other submission formats are accepted.